MetPX/sarracenia/doc/Admin.rst

    question: should posts go to the log as well? before operations, we need to figure out how Nagios will monitor it.

-   sr_report is weird... works on one server, but not another... dunno bug? more testing needed.

    Is any of this needed, or is the rabbit GUI enough on it's own?

 Init Integration
 ~~~~~~~~~~~~~~~~

-System integration is highly non-portable and general instructions are not provided.
-No attempt is made at this sort of integration on non-linux systems yet.
-The information here
-pertains only to Linux servers.

 By default, when sarracenia is installed, it is done as a user tool and not a system-wide resource.
 the tools/ sub-directory directory allows for integration with tools for different usage scenarios.